atesgoral/magnetiq/index.md

 ---

-### Airgap--True Analog Glitching by Transmitting Pixel Data Through Air
+### Airgap—True Analog Glitching by Transmitting Pixel Data Through Air

 ![Airgap](i/airgap.jpg "Photo of a laptop screen with a piece of aluminum over the camera, showing an image being transmitted through reflection")
 {: .image-240x135 }